nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Displaying eligible schemes : `scheme`

-Displays the schemes that specified people from the address book are eligible for.
+Displays the schemes that specified people from SocialBook are eligible for.

 Format: `scheme INDEXES`